paulaldea2/JabberSocialMedia/README.md

 For the backend part of the application I used Java with MySQL for storing the information about each jab.

 ## :trophy: What I learned and Accomplishments that I am proud of
-:point_right: How to create a secure log in method for the user.['\n']
+:point_right: How to create a secure log in method for the user.

 :point_right: How to get the timeline of each user.

 :point_right: How to post a jab and store the jab information into the database.